-Building on its study of the resilience of food systems, the I.S.U. brought together national governments and international organisations to promote greater understanding of the economic linkages between food, energy and water security.
+Building on its study of the resilience of food systems, the I.S.U. brought together national governments and international organisations to promote greater understanding of the economic linkages between food, energy and water security as well as efficient production planning.
 This contributed to the growing awareness of the interconnected nature of risk, particularly in the context of environmental change, and led to a number of countries embarking on integrated economic reviews of their food, energy and water sectors.
 The ISU continues to promote this agenda with international bodies and governments.

 Work on food, energy and water security has focused attention on the potential for resource scarcity and the depletion of natural capital, exacerbated by climate change, to act as ‘conflict multipliers’.
 The ISU will continue to convene internationally to identify steps to reduce the likelihood of such stress multipliers acting as additional triggers for conflict.
 Steps could include a greater focus on pre-emptive action, and more effective co-ordination of effort at national and international levels.